-At WCEJS, all staff know they have a responsibility to share any concerns, no matter how small, about any adults working in school to the DSL or the Headteacher.
+At Wendover C of E Junior School, all staff know they have a responsibility to share any concerns, no matter how small, about any adults working in school to the DSL or the Headteacher.
 Staff are made aware of what a low-level concern might look like using the examples from the KCSIE page 10.
-All reports will be dealt with effectively and recorded, enabling the school to identify any concerning behaviour and support adults to reduce the risk of allegation or harm to children.
+All reports will be dealt with effectively and recorded, enabling the school to identify any concerning behaviour and support any adults becoming the subject of false low-level concerns.